vmware-samples/validated-solutions-for-cloud-foundation/pca/docs/sample-project/1-configure-content-libraries.md

 2. [Import OVF Images to the Publishing Content Library on the First VI Workload Domain vCenter Server](#import-ovf-images-to-the-publishing-content-library-on-the-first-vi-workload-domain-vcenter-server)

-   You can import virtual machine images in OVF format into a publishing content library to use for image mappings in vRealize Automation.
+   You can import virtual machine images in OVF format into a publishing content library to use for image mappings in Aria Automation.

 3. [Configure Subscribed Content Libraries on an Additional VI Workload Domain vCenter Server](#configure-subscribed-content-libraries-on-an-additional-vi-workload-domain-vcenter-server)